Painting on burlap with a freezer paper stencil is An easy and cheap way to add rustic and elegant decor around your home.

 - Paint brush or paint blotter

-For these, you are using the negative space like a stencil so you want to make sure you have some space around each image.
+For these, you are using the negative space as a stencil so you want to make sure you have some space around each image.
 I space them out on my page before I cut so I know I’ll have a half an inch around each letter.
-Weed out the inside parts of your freezer paper stencil.
-I then take a razor and cut around the images leaving space all around the image.

 After you peel off the freezer paper some of the inside objects or parts of letters will remain on the mat.
 I iron on the big pieces first and then apply the smaller pieces one at a time and iron.
 If you are doing two colors that are close together like the tree and truck in my example, do the big one first.